 Peanut allergy and tree nut allergy are considered different types of allergies.
 Peanuts are not really nuts at all, they are actually a type of legume.
 Legumes grow underneath the soil, not in trees.

-Peanut allergy is on the rise in the United States.
+The incidence of peanut allergy is on the rise in the United States.
 Some experts say this may be due to the popularity of this high protein, high fiber food.
-According to the Texas Peanut Board, Americans eat about 3 pounds of peanut butter per person each year, totaling about 700 million pounds.
-And that's just peanut butter!
+According to the National Peanut Board, Americans eat about 7.5 pounds of peanuts per person each year!

 Of all food allergies, peanut allergy is the least likely to be outgrown.
-According to research, only about 15% of children with a peanut allergy will outgrow it.
+According to FARE, about 20% of children with a peanut allergy will outgrow it.

 Below you can find ingredients and foods that may contain peanuts and ideas for substitutes.